cfazio/schoolneedsboard2/README.md

-So this is a place for people to create stuff.

 MVP: Bob needs to be able to find a  list of schools, to see what goods they have to offer.